Methotrexate: Managing Side Effects

 Protect the Liver

 Releasing adenosine may fight inflammation and help relieve painful, swollen joints.
 But Dr. Chan notes that adenosine also causes fibrosis, or buildup of scar tissue, in the liver.
 Over time, that could result in liver disease.
 To monitor and limit your risks, your doctor may recommend you avoid alcohol and will run routine blood tests to monitor your liver function.
-Keep in mind that only about one in 1,000 patients with RA who are taking methotrexate experience serious liver damage.
+Keep in mind that only about 1 in 1,000 patients with RA who are taking methotrexate experience serious liver damage.

 Watch for Other Complications